I'm at a bit of a loss as to why I've looked at the calendar and it's now September. It was June just last week.

 That's all I'll say about that.

 Well, now I've caught you up, dear reader.
 Next post will probably be more exciting.
 Or not.
-I just promise not to ignore you till Christmas.
+I just promise to blog before I'm collecting social security.

 ~Bee has lots to blab about today.